franciskershaw/game-of-fives/testing.md

 Game logic

-The guiding principal I followed when writing the game's JavaScript code was to start very simple and build upwards.
+The guiding principle I followed when writing the game's JavaScript code was to start very simple and build upwards.
 This way I was able to be reassured that the vital core functions were working properly before added complexity (such as the 3-player and 4-player) versions of the game were attempted.
-I used Trello to divide the basic functions into 'sprints', and those were divided into various 'tasks' that could be attempted and tested on an individual level.
-Each completed task would then usually be assigned to its own git commit so that I had the option to revert to working versions of the code if my game was to break for an unknown reason.

 The console on Google Chrome's developer tools became my most important means of testing that each small component or task I working on was functioning as intended - using the *console.log* method:

-* Inititally the most basic 2-player version possible was designed purely for the console.
+* Initially the most basic 2-player version possible was designed purely for the console.
 Each specific function would announce to the console that it had been called, and all the relevant variable values were logged using template literals to ensure the functions were acting predictably and following on from each other correctly.
 * Only once I was satisfied that the console version of the game was to specification did I feel comfortable amending the functions to manipulate the HTML of the gamepage itself.
 * Any time a function was amended in any way at all, be it to introduce extra layers of complexity or to break code down into more legible sections, I would reintroduce the same *console.log* messages as before to ensure that absolutely nothing had changed as a result of the changes I had made.